xv7ranker/minimalistui/README.md

 or

-sudo dd if=/path/to/minimalistui.iso of=/dev/nvmeXn1 bs=4M status=progress (for nvme devices, change X to corresponding device no. (use lsblk to easily identify)
+sudo dd if=/path/to/minimalistui.iso of=/dev/nvmeXn1 bs=4M status=progress (for nvme devices, change X to corresponding device number (use lsblk to easily identify)

 OR

-sudo dd if=/path/to/minimalistui.iso of=/dev/mmcblkX bs=4M status=progress (for MicroSD devices, change X to corresponding device no. (use lsblk to easily identify)
+sudo dd if=/path/to/minimalistui.iso of=/dev/mmcblkX bs=4M status=progress (for MicroSD devices, change X to corresponding device number (use lsblk to easily identify)

 To paste .iso into your install media (if you are currently using Linux),